 Can’t remember your knots?
 This handy ultralight titanium clip attaches to the end of a tarp ridgeline, so you can loop the cord around a tree and clip it to itself without tying a knot.
 It’s super handy when you need to get out of the rain fast.
 I use them on all of my hammock and backpacking tarps (which have a line loc on the other end of the cord) Hint: buy 2.

-These ultralight tent platform anchors make it a snap to set up a tent on a wooden tent site platform.
-They slide in between the boards and provide a secure anchor to tie down a tent.
+This 10-pack of ultralight tent platform anchors makes it a snap to set up a tent on a wooden tent site platform.
+The anchors slide in between the boards and provide a secure anchor to tie down a tent.
 The highly visible red color also makes them hard to lose.

 This 5′ x 9′ Tyvek groundsheet is incredibly useful for protecting the bottom of a tent, as a dry landing pad next to a hammock, or under a tarp when sleeping on the ground.
 It will not bunch up or slide around under you like other fabrics and is very durable.

-Some things just have to stay dry no matter what.
-Electronics, your passport, vaccination card, photographs, or cash.
+Some things just have to stay dry no matter what, like electronics, your passport, vaccination card, photographs, or cash.
 The Nite Ize Runoff Waterproof Wallet is IP67-rated (withstands immersion to 1m up to 30 min.) and waterproof, with a toothless zipper that glides smoothly and quietly.
 Built-in attachment points and an integrated belt loop make it easy to clip to straps or attach to your belt for security.